 Automatic Voter Registration

 THE CASE FOR AUTOMATIC VOTER REGISTRATION

-In this WBUR interview, she talks about its extraordinary results there.
+Oregon was the first state to adopt AVR.
+In this WBUR interview, Jeanne Atkins, the former Secretary of State of Oregon, talks about its extraordinary results there.

 WORKING WITH LOCAL AGENCIES TO ADOPT AVR

 In states that haven't adopted AVR, activists can lobby local governmental

 agencies to begin to do so.
 This isn't as hard as it seems, as all agencies

 are required to harvest voter registration contact data.
 NYC registers voters at 25 city agencies.